magdalenammair/Roell-et-al-2024/README.md

 This repository provides all data and R code for

 **Roell, M.S, Ott, M.-C., Mair, M.M., Pamminger, T. 2024.
 Missing genomic resources for the next generation of environmental risk assessment.
-Closing the gap on genomic resources for ecotoxicology paves the way towards system ecotoxicology. *X* Number ([Link](Link))**
+Closing the gap on genomic resources for ecotoxicology paves the way towards system ecotoxicology. *Environmental Science & Technology* Number ([Link](Link))**

 *Abstract*